Startup Incorporation Startup Lawyer

 If you plan to hire, you will also want an equity incentive plan and an option pool before you start making offers.
 In practice, founders wait too long on this, then end up making verbal promises that do not match what the board can legally approve.

-Common startup incorporation mistakes that create expensive cleanup
+Common startup incorporation mistakes

 A third category of mess is equity that was promised but never documented.
 For example, you tell an advisor they have “0.5%,” then six months later you cannot agree on whether that was options, restricted stock, or a future grant.
 If you are making an equity promise, tie it to a real plan and a board-approved grant.